List of Ed, Edd n Eddy characters: Nazz

-Nazz Van Bartonschmeer (Tabitha St. Germain; Jenn Forgie; Erin Fitzgerald) is a good-natured, sweet, mature yet somewhat ditzy, fashionable girl who normally treats her peers (including the Eds) respectfully.
+Nazz Van Bartonschmeer (Tabitha St. Germain in the pilot; Erin Fitzgerald in Season 1-2, 4-6, and movie; Jenn Forgie in Season 3) is a good-natured, sweet, mature yet somewhat ditzy, fashionable girl who normally treats her peers (including the Eds) respectfully.
 However, when antagonized, she will react violently to the cause of her agitation or partake in harming the Eds as discipline for an alleged misdeed that they have committed.
 A majority of the male characters featured in the series are smitten with her, and an entire episode once chronicled their many failed attempts at wooing her.
 She also possesses a number of humorous eccentricities, such as the ability to yodel, substandard skills at playing a rather large tuba and is often depicted with poor table etiquette.
-Edd seems to be the Ed that Nazz is closest to, as he was the first character she had kissed in the series in "The Day the Ed Stood Still", took him trick-or-treating in the Halloween special, and got him to dance with her at the school dance in "May I Have this Ed?".
+Edd seems to be the Ed that Nazz is closest to, as he was the first character she had kissed in the series in "The Day the Ed Stood Still", took him trick-or-treating in the Halloween special, and got him to dance with her at the school dance in "May I Have This Ed?".
 She appears to have a crush on Kevin, though he is mostly oblivious to this; he favors his bike more.
 Although one of the most mature of the neighborhood kids, she occasionally displays traits of the stereotypical "dumb blonde".

 Other characters

 Kanker Sisters

-Lee (Janyse Jaud), Marie (Kathleen Barr), and May (Erin Fitzgerald; Jenn Forgie) are three half-sisters who serve as the main antagonists towards the cul-de-sac and its inhabitants.
+Lee (Janyse Jaud), Marie (Kathleen Barr), and May (Erin Fitzgerald in Seasons 1-2, 4-6, and movie; Jenn Forgie in Season 3) are three half-sisters who serve as the main antagonists towards the cul-de-sac and its inhabitants.
 Lee is the leader with curly red hair that covers her eyes, Marie has blue hair, and May is the buck-toothed blonde.
 They live in the nearby trailer park called Park 'n' Flush.
 The mere presence of the Kankers is enough to terrify the cul-de-sac residents, and they have been shown to have volatile and destructive tempers.
 While all the Kankers supposedly like the Eds, it has been shown that May prefers Ed, Marie prefers Edd, and Lee prefers Eddy.
 Throughout the series, the Kankers repeatedly harass the Eds and force themselves onto them with romantic intention, much to their horror.